rwilliams/jrubywiki/CallingJavaFromJRuby.md

    puts "Failed to parse integer: #{e.message}" end
 ```
-_Note: Java exceptions do not inherit from ruby Exception, and therefore will not be caught by a standard Ruby global rescue._
+_Note: Java exceptions do not inherit from ruby Exception, but they will be caught by `rescue`_

 Furthermore, Ruby code can throw Java exceptions: